sflow/vpp-sflow/README.md

 ```

 # Load Kernel Module
-It is necesary for the "psample" kernel module to be loaded:
+It is necesary for the "psample" kernel module to be loaded (both now and on reboot):
 ```
 sudo modprobe psample
+sudo sh -c 'echo "psample" > /etc/modules-load.d/sflow.conf'
 ```

 # Logging